LordJureth/MatchMaker/README.md

         <li>I would have liked to know more about the DB structure, what information the front end required so I could format the response better it better.</li>
         <li>Add more API points depending on need, like do we need to have a delete? or see podcast info?</li>
         <li>Dockerise it / VM</li>
-        <li></li>
-        <li></li>
-        <li></li>
-        <li></li>
-        <li></li>
     </ul>
 </pre>

 <h1>My thoughts on this</h1>
 <p>
-THe spec is to breif, There is not enough information to see the full picture of what is required.
+The spec is to breif, There is not enough information to see the full picture of what is required.
 Ideally more info on what the font end needed.
 The relationship between the events, epidoes and podcasts.
 I have had to assume a lot.
 I have added some demo data based of these assumptions.
 </p>

 <p>